ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 2.md

 [Table 9-2] Buffer Access Mode

-The permission relationship between access modes is as follows
+The permission relationship between access modes is as follows.

 <table>
     <tr>